w3c/wai-aria-practices/content/pattern-grid.md

           While This type of focus movement wrapping can be very helpful in a layout grid, it would be disorienting if used in a data grid, especially for users of assistive technologies.
         </p>

         <p> Because arrow keys are used to move focus inside of a <code>grid</code>, a <code>grid</code> is both easier to build and use if the components it contains do not require the arrow keys to operate.
-If a cell contains an element like a <a href="{{ site.baseurl }}/patterns/listbox/">listbox</a>, then an extra key command to focus and activate the listbox is needed as well as a command for restoring the grid navigation functionality.
-Approaches to supporting this need are described in the section on <a href="{{ site.baseurl }}/patterns/grid/#gridNav_inside">Editing and Navigating Inside a Cell</a>. </p>
+If a cell contains an element like a <a href="/WAI/ARIA/APG/patterns/listbox/">listbox</a>, then an extra key command to focus and activate the listbox is needed as well as a command for restoring the grid navigation functionality.
+Approaches to supporting this need are described in the section on <a href="/WAI/ARIA/APG/patterns/grid/#gridNav_inside">Editing and Navigating Inside a Cell</a>. </p>

         <section class="notoc"><div class="header-wrapper"><h3 id="keyboard-interaction-for-layout-grids">Keyboard Interaction For Layout Grids</h3></div>